Demobbed (2000 film): Plot

 The film follows three young men with troubled pasts who are drawn into the Russian army in the 1990s.
-Vladislav Kashirsky, a university student expelled for a scandalous affair with the dean's wife; Anatoly Pestemev, a factory worker escaping charges after accidentally causing a fire; and Gena Bobkov, a gambler evading creditors, find themselves at the army’s induction center among an eclectic group of recruits.
+Vladislav Kashirsky, a university student expelled for a scandalous affair with the dean's wife; Anatoly Pestemev, a factory worker escaping charges after accidentally causing a fire; and Gena Bobkov, a gambler evading creditors, find themselves at the army's induction center among an eclectic group of recruits.
 The story, narrated by Gena, portrays conscription practices and the motley assortment of young men who are often reluctantly swept into service.

 The film is divided into four novellas, each capturing a distinct aspect of the recruits’ journey.
-In the first novella, they meet Sergeant Kazakov, who leads them in a chaotic journey to their base.
-In “The Slap,” the trio faces intense hazing from senior soldiers and a series of mishaps that slowly bond them.
-In “The Samurai Boar,” the recruits are tasked with preparing a makeshift farm for a general's visit, leading to bizarre adventures involving local widows, drunken officers, and a boar hunt gone awry.
+In the first novella, they meet warrant officer Kazakov, who leads them in a chaotic journey to their base.
+In "The Slap", the trio faces intense hazing from senior soldiers and a series of mishaps that slowly bond them.
+In "The Samurai Boar", the recruits are tasked with preparing a makeshift farm for a general's visit, leading to bizarre adventures involving local widows, drunken officers, and a boar hunt gone awry.
 The film concludes with a darkly humorous swearing-in ceremony, with Gena reflecting on the resilience required to endure military life.
 Each novella highlights the absurdities, struggles, and unlikely camaraderie forged within the conscripted ranks.